signmeup/signmeup/CONTRIBUTING.md

      certificate/key pair from http://selfsignedcertificate.com.
 Skip the header and footer (The `---BEGIN...` and `---END...` parts).
 Also remove any newlines to make sure the values are in a single line.
-   - You can skip the Kadira part (remove it).
-It's only meant for production.
+   - Replace `appID` and `appSecret` with the correct values from kadira.io.

 7. Finally, from the `signmeup` directory, run `docker-compose up`.
 The first time will take a long time since it'll pull all the dependent images along